gustavo-m-freitas/gustavo-m-freitas/README.md

-# 👋 Hello, I'm Gustavo Freitas!
+# Gustavo Freitas

 📊 **Economist | Data Scientist | Machine Learning Enthusiast**

 I am an economist with a master's degree in Finance from the University of Minho and solid experience in the financial market.
+I also started a PhD in Economics, which is currently on hold.
 In recent years, I have shifted my career towards **Data Science and Machine Learning**, applying statistical techniques and programming to generate strategic insights.

 I have experience with **Python and R**, predictive modeling, and time series analysis, focusing on financial market volatility forecasting.
 I have developed solutions for quantitative analysis, financial consulting, and process optimization.